-Examination of fingerprints
+Examination of Fingerprints

-The pattern of fingerprints were studied by using magnifying lens and were established as: Loop, Whorls and Arch that were studied on the basis of appearance of re curving ridges according to the Henry's system of classification.
-This system of Henry appoints a number to each finger according to the sequence in which it is positioned in the hand that begins with the right thumb (RT) as number 1 and ending at the little finger of left hand (LL) as number 10.
-The sequential distribution of fingerprint patterns in both hands of individuals and its linkage with sex of particular individual was evaluated and analyzed statistically.
-The data was prepared in a tabular form as the table contains different sections of Right Thumb, Right Index, Right Middle, Right Ring, Right Little, Left Thumb, Left Index, Left Middle, Left Ring ,Left Little fingers and the assign each section a pattern that a particular finger have.
+The pattern of fingerprints were studied by using magnifying lens and were established as: Loop, the sequence in which it is positioned in the hand that begins with the right thumb (RT) as number 1 and ending at the little finger of left hand (LL) as number 10.The sequential distribution of fingerprint patterns in both hands of individuals and its linkage with sex of particular individual was evaluated and analyzed statistically.
+The data was prepared in a tabular form as the table contains different sections of Right Thumb, Right Index , Right Middle , Right Ring ,Right Little ,Left Thumb, Left Index, Left Middle , Left Ring ,Left Little fingers and the assign each section a pattern that a particular finger have.